Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # Make VS Code your default editor
 git config --global core.editor "code --wait"

+# Global git ignore, make sure to add that file to your home directory
+git config --global core.excludesFile '~/.gitignore'
 ```

 You may need to create an SSH key and add it to your GitHub account as an additional step to authentication.
 I followed the steps from the following links and I had no problems: